Experiencing skin, facial and nail changes during cancer treatment? You can still be yourself.

-In this section, you will find a step-by-step guide to makeup, skin care, nail care, wigs, and head coverings.
+In this section, you will find a step-by-step guide to makeup and skin care.
 Additional information is available in our brochure and at any Look Good Feel Better workshop.

 Developing dry or sensitive skin during chemotherapy and radiation is common – and may require changes in your daily skincare routine.
 Follow the steps below, treating your skin as gently as possible.

 - Choose the appropriate moisturizer according to your skin type or special needs during chemotherapy or radiation treatment.
 You may find that you need something richer than usual, such as a cream rather than a lotion.

 - Choose a moisturizer with an SPF of 15 or higher.

 - Use as often as needed to hydrate the skin.
 Keep a travel-sized moisturizer in your purse if your skin is particularly dry.

 - Add an eye cream to your skincare routine to treat dryness, dark circles, and puffiness.

 - Do not stay in the sun for more than a few minutes.
 Always wear sunscreen that has an SPF of 15 or higher, unless your doctor tells you otherwise.